zamrokk/marketpulse/docs/src/backend.md

    }
    ```

-   - The contract is a bet application where any user can place bets over a predefined poll
+   This contract is a bet application where any user can place bets on a predefined poll by calling `bet`.
-   - Bet structure is composed by an id, an owner address, an option representing the choice and the bet amount (in wei units).
-Note : The id is randomly generated in order to showcase how to use and indexer to list all the keys of the bet **mapping** and retrieve it for calculation.
+   Each bet includes an ID, the address of the submitter, an option that represents their choice, and the bet amount in wei.

+   The ID is randomly generated to showcase how to use an indexer to list all the keys of the bet `mapping` and retrieve them for calculation.
    An optimized implementation would remove the bets themselves and keep only some aggregated variables, saving storage space and removing the need for an indexer.

-   - You can place as many bets as you want.
+   Users can place as many bets as they want.
-   - When the bets are done, you can click to resolve the winner and make the contract run the transactions.
-Note : On next chapter, an Oracle is introduced to do this job instead of a clickable-by-everyone button
+   When you are ready to resolve the bets, you can call `resolveResult` and make the contract pay the correct bets.
+   In production, you could set up an oracle to do this job instead of having to call the entrypoint manually.

-   - Odd calculation is using safe math to avoid unexpected and dangerous behaviors
+   The contract calculates odds for the bet using safe math to avoid unexpected and dangerous behaviors.

-1. Compile the smart contract
+1. Compile the smart contract:

    ```bash
    npx hardhat compile
    ```

-   > Note : If you have some warnings, just ignore it as it does not have impact for the rest
+   You can ignore any warnings in the console because they do not affect the application.